taoualiw/Superior-Colliculus/README.rst

-A parsimonious computational model of visual target position encoding in the superior colliculus, Wahiba Taouali, Laurent Goffart, Frédéric Alexandre, Nicolas P. Rougier, 2015, submitted.
+# A parsimonious computational model of visual target position encoding in the superior colliculus

+### Wahiba Taouali, Laurent Goffart, Frédéric Alexandre, Nicolas P. Rougier
+### Published in Journal of Biologycal Cybernetics, 5 September 2015.

 **Abstract**: The superior colliculus (SC) is a brainstem structure at the crossroad of multiple functional pathways.
 Several neurophysiological studies